rectorphp/getrector-com/resources/blog/posts/2024/2024-05-22-migrate-datetime-to-carbon.md

 id: 66
 title: "Migrate DateTime to Carbon"
 perex: |
-    Carbon is a great library for working with dates and times in PHP.
-It's being used [by Laravel](https://medium.com/@mhmmdtech/datetime-handling-in-laravel-by-carbon-39e032a15a15) as default date time library.
+    Carbon is an excellent library for working with dates and times in PHP.
+It's being used [by Laravel](https://medium.com/@mhmmdtech/datetime-handling-in-laravel-by-carbon-39e032a15a15) as the default date-time library.

-    But it's not only syntax sugar wrap around `DateTime` class.
-It brings reliable way to test your code that depends on exact dates and times.
+    But it's not only syntax sugar wrapped around the `DateTime` class.
+It provides a reliable way to test your code that depends on exact dates and times.
 ---

 The [Carbon package](https://github.com/briannesbitt/Carbon) brings a practical API to work with dates: